Recycling Program Requirements

 EXCEPTION: If a nonresidential property meets the criteria for recycling an additional PRM but the PRM for the property is mixed paper and cardboard, then no additional recycling is required.
 Additional recycling is, however, always allowed and encouraged.

-Annual recycling report required from certain nonresidential properties or generatorsAny nonresidential property meeting the PRM thresholds described in this document and any company that manages municipal solid waste or recyclables generated in Fairfax County must submit an annual report on the quantity of recycling generated at that property to the Division of Solid Waste Collection and Recycling on an annual basis.
+Annual recycling report required from certain nonresidential properties or generatorsAny nonresidential property meeting the PRM thresholds described in this document and any company that manages municipal solid waste or recyclables generated in Fairfax County must submit an annual report on the quantity of recycling generated at that property to the Solid Waste Management Program on an annual basis.
 The report is due on March 1st of each year based on recycling information from the previous calendar year.
 A sample of the report is contained in Appendix C.

 Recycling of cardboard required at construction and demolition